mmistakes/minimal-mistakes/_pages/contact.md

 I love meeting new people.
 I'd love to hear from you, so please email me at l@sshawn.com.

-{% include contact-form.html placeholder="Your message..." button="Send me a mail" %}
+{% include contact-form.html placeholder="Your message..." button="Email me!" %}